 Welcome to the Young Musicians Composition Festival page.
 Click a topic below to learn more.

-COMPOSITION FESTIVAL - GENERAL RULES as of November 4, 2019
+COMPOSITION FESTIVAL - GENERAL RULES

 The YMF is a non-profit, volunteer enterprise that relies on the active participation of all teachers involved.